 When a Financial Power of Attorney Takes Effect

 A financial power of attorney can be drafted so that it goes into effect as soon as you sign it.
 (Many spouses have active financial powers of attorney for each other in case something happens to one of them -- or for when one spouse is out of town.)
 You should specify that you want your power of attorney to be "durable."
 If you don't, in most states, it will automatically end if you later become incapacitated.

 Or, you can specify that the power of attorney does not go into effect unless a doctor certifies that you have become incapacitated.
 This is called a "springing" durable power of attorney.
 It allows you to keep control over your affairs unless and until you become incapacitated, when it springs into effect.
-Again, you must specify that you want your power of attorney to be "durable."
-If you don't, in this case, your document will never take effect at all.
+However, springing powers of attorney can cause serious delays and problems for your agent.

 Your Agent's Job